Codium-ai/pr-agent/docs/docs/faq/index.md

     PR-Agent is designed to assist, not replace, human reviewers.

-    Reviewing PRs is a tedious and time-consuming task, often seen as a "chore".
-In addition, The longer the PR – the shorter the relative feedback, since long PRs can overwhelm reviewers, both in terms of technical difficulty, and the actual review time.
+    Reviewing PRs is a tedious and time-consuming task often seen as a "chore".
+In addition, the longer the PR – the shorter the relative feedback, since long PRs can overwhelm reviewers, both in terms of technical difficulty, and the actual review time.
     PR-Agent aims to address these pain points, and to assist and empower both the PR author and reviewer.

     However, PR-Agent has built-in safeguards to ensure the developer remains in the driver's seat.
 For example: